 Prerequisites: Applicants should enroll in BMGT370 and BMGT372 junior year; rising juniors and transfer students may be considered if they have taken both BMGT370 and BMGT372 OR will complete both courses by the end of their fall semester junior year (while in the program).

-*Students who apply for, and are selected, to participate in a co-op during spring semester must submit a copy of their position description to the Undergraduate Program Office (email@example.com) in order to receive credit for completing Supply Chain Fellows.
+*Students who apply for, and are selected, to participate in a co-op during the spring semester must submit a copy of their position description to the Undergraduate Program Office at email@example.com in order to receive credit for completing Supply Chain Fellows.